Randomized Solutions to Convex Programs with Multiple Chance Constraints: Problem Formulation

-\begin{assumption}[Existence and Uniqueness] (a) Problem \eqref{Equ:StochProg} admits at least one feasible point.
-By the compactness of $\BX$, this implies that there exists at least one optimal point of \eqref{Equ:StochProg}. (b) If there are multiple optimal points of \eqref{Equ:StochProg}, a unique one is selected by the help of an appropriate \emph{tie-break rule} (\eg the lexicographic order on $\BRd$). \end{assumption}
+\begin{assumption}[Existence and Uniqueness] (a) Problem \eqref{Equ:MCP} admits at least one feasible point.
+By the compactness of $\BX$, this implies that there exists at least one optimal point of \eqref{Equ:MCP}. (b) If there are multiple optimal points of \eqref{Equ:MCP}, a unique one is selected by the help of a \emph{tie-break rule} (\eg the lexicographic order on $\BRd$). \end{assumption} In principle, an approximate solution to the $\MCP$ can be obtained by the classic scenario approach.
+Namely, a $\SCP$ can be setup with the same objective function (\ref{Equ:SCP}a) as the $\MCP$, and a chance constraint (\ref{Equ:SCP}b) defined by

+Note that $f(x,\den)$ is convex in $x$ for almost every $\den$, since the pointwise maximum of convex functions is convex.
+Any feasible point of this $\SCP$ is also a feasible point of the $\MCP$, and hence an approximate solution to the $\SCP$ with confidence $(1-\theta)$ is also an approximate solution to the $\MCP$ with confidence $(1-\theta)$.

+However, this procedure introduces a considerable amount of conservatism, because it requires the scenario solution to simultaneously satisfy \emph{all} constraints $i=1,...,N$ with the \emph{highest} of all probabilities $(1-\ep_{i})$.
+Clearly, this conservatism becomes more severe if the number of chance constraints $N$ is large and there is a great variation in the values of $\ep_{i}$.